 Note: Instead of the Ivory Black, you can also use earth colors such as Burnt Umber or Burnt Sienna.
 The following is a sample underpainting.

 One you have the basic material and a few brushes, you want to try drawing a face.
 Here is a quick oil painting demo on my Instagram Page.
 If you have questions, feel free to post your question as a comment.

-What is Gamsol?
+- Gamsol -What is Gamsol?
 It’s almost an orderless solvent that replaced its hazardous cousins such as Turpentine.
-When starting to paint, you will use Gamsol to thin the oil paint, similar to how you would use water to think watercolors.
+When starting to paint, you can use Gamsol to thin the oil paint, similar to how you would use water to think watercolors.
 This solvent, while it doesn’t smell as bad and advertised as being safer, you should take all the safety measures when using Gamsol.
-I personally use rubber gloves when painting with solvents.